Olavusk/tdt4240-intro-exercise/README.md

 # TDT4240 introduction exercise
 - Run the project by opening it in Android studio.
 - The game/exercises is presented in landscape and tested with a Nexus 5X (emulator) running Android 9.0 (Pie).
-- Most of the code is written in Kotlin, woho
+- Code is written in Kotlin🥳
 - The first screen presented to the user is the menu screen, where you can choose which task to run.
 - Every task has a back button (upper left corner) making it possible to go back to the menu.
 ## Task 1 - Sprites